uswds/uswds-site/pages/documentation/migration-V3.md

 `@use "uswds-core" as *;`

 In USWDS 3.0, `uswds-core` is the name of the package (or "module" in Sass terminology) that contains all the members used in USWDS Sass.
+We'll `use` it `as *` to indicate that we don't want any custom namespacing attached to USWDS members.
+For example, we want to use the `color()` function instead of the `uswds-core.color()` function.

 If your project uses members defined outside of USWDS, you'll need to include these as well via `@use` at the top of the document.
 This includes Sass-specific functions.
-See [https://sass-lang.com/documentation/modules](https://sass-lang.com/documentation/modules) for more information, if your project uses any of Sass's built-in functions.
+If your project uses any of Sass's built-in functions, see [https://sass-lang.com/documentation/modules](https://sass-lang.com/documentation/modules) for more information.

-Once each of your custom sass files include the `@use "uswds-core" as *;` line at the top, you should be done!
+Once each of your custom Sass files include the `@use "uswds-core" as *;` line at the top, you should be done!

 Recompile your Sass and check for errors.

 ### 6. Optimize your installation with component packages